WHAT CAUSES DIZZINESS?

 You can lose up to 90% of your kidney function before you develop symptoms of chronic kidney disease.
 Are you at risk?

-One in six of us will have a stroke during our lifetime, but they’re largely preventable.
-Learn how to protect yourself and how to recognise the signs of stroke in others.
+Did you know that one in four of us will have a stroke during our lifetime?
+Learn how you could prevent a stroke, as well as recognise the signs of stroke in yourself and others.

 Memory loss or dementia: how to tell the difference